-Prerequisites: Principles of Business, Marketing and Finance recommended aspects of fashion, with emphasis on promotion and retailing.
+Careers in fashion span all aspects of the textile and apparel industries.
+Within this context, students will be expected to develop an advanced technical understanding of the business aspects of fashion, with emphasis on promotion and retailing.
 The practicum is designed to give students supervised practical application of previously studied knowledge and skills.
 Practicum experiences can occur in a variety of locations appropriate to the nature and level of experience.
 The practicum course is paid or unpaid experience for students participating in a coherent sequence of career and technical education courses in the Marketing cluster.